-Ramya Krishnan Is The New Addition To The Cast Of Vijay Deverakonda-Ananya Panday's Film
+Ramya Krishnan Is The Newest Addition To The Cast Of Vijay Deverakonda-Ananya Panday's Film

 After months of speculation, Vijay Deverakonda is all set to foray into Hindi films with Puri Jagannadh's next co-starring Ananya Panday.
 And now, the latest reports suggest that the makers have roped in one more known face from the south for this pan-India film.